Get a property report and suburb profile for any property in Birkdale

 Birkdale demographics

-Birkdale, located in the Redland City region of Queensland, is a suburb that offers a blend of suburban tranquility and coastal charm.
-With a population of 14,816, Birkdale is known for its family-friendly environment, making it an attractive choice for those seeking a peaceful lifestyle away from the hustle and bustle of the city.
-The median age of 43 suggests a mature community, with many residents likely enjoying the suburb's relaxed pace and proximity to Moreton Bay.
+Birkdale, located in the Redland City region of Queensland, is a suburb that offers a blend of suburban tranquility and convenient access to urban amenities.
+With a population of 14,816, Birkdale is characterized by a mature demographic, reflected in its median age of 43.
+This suggests a community that includes a significant number of established families and long-term residents who appreciate the suburb's peaceful environment and family-friendly atmosphere.

 Birkdale infrastructure, key developments and investment opportunities